Juan Carlos Carcedo

-Juan Carlos Carcedo Mardones (/es/; born 19 August 1973) is a Spanish former professional footballer who played as a midfielder, currently manager of Cypriot First Division club Pafos.
+Juan Carlos Carcedo Mardones (/es/; born 19 August 1973) is a Spanish former professional footballer who played as a midfielder.
+He is currently manager of Russian Premier League club Spartak Moscow.

 He amassed Segunda División totals of 134 matches and four goals over seven seasons, mainly with Atlético Madrid B and Leganés.
 He subsequently worked as an assistant manager, always under Unai Emery.
+During his two and a half seasons at Pafos, already as head coach, he won the 2024–25 Cypriot First Division and the 2023–24 Cypriot Cup.

 Playing career

 Born in Logroño, La Rioja, Carcedo began his career at CE L'Hospitalet in Segunda División B, making his debut in the competition on 5 September 1993 in a 3–3 draw at Gimnàstic de Tarragona and being sent off in the 85th minute.
 He played a 31 further matches during that season, earning a second dismissal on 10 October in a 1–1 home draw against UE Rubí.

 In the summer of 1996, after one-year spells in the lower leagues with UDA Gramenet and RCD Espanyol B – scoring his first goal as a senior on 18 September 1994 to open a 3–1 win for the former over CD Alcoyano– Carcedo signed for Atlético Madrid, being assigned to the reserves in the Segunda División.
 In the 2000–01 campaign he appeared in 16 competitive games for the first team (on loan from French side OGC Nice) as they also competed at that level, the first one being a 1–0 league home loss to Recreativo de Huelva on 9 September 2000 in which he started.

 Carcedo then moved to another club in the capital, CD Leganés, where he played three years in the second tier.
 He retired after a couple of seasons in the third with UD Las Palmas, earning promotion in the latter but only contributing four games to the feat.